Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Abstract

 \section{Abstract}

-Determining the large-scale distribution of baryons in the late universe is a long-standing challenge in cosmology.
-To gain insight into this problem, we present a new approach for extracting the kinematic Sunyaev-Zel'dovich (kSZ) effect from observations, ARF-kSZ tomography.
-This technique involves the cross-correlation of maps of Angular Redshift Fluctuations (ARF), which contain precise information about the cosmic density and velocity fields, and cosmic microwave background (CMB) temperature maps high-pass filtered using aperture photometry.
-To produce the first and second, in this work we resort to galaxies and quasars from 6dF and SDSS and foreground-cleaned CMB maps from \Planck, respectively.
-We detect statistically significant cross-correlation between ARF and filtered CMB maps for a wide range of redshifts and filter apertures, yielding a joint detection of the kSZ effect at the $>10\sigma$ level.
-Using measurements of the kSZ optical depth extracted from these cross-correlations, we then set constraints on the properties of the gas responsible for the kSZ effect, finding that the kSZ gas resides mostly outside haloes and presents densities from 10 to 250 times the cosmic average, which is the density of baryons in filaments and sheets according to cosmological hydrodynamical simulations.
-Finally, we conduct a tomographic census of baryons from $z\simeq0$ to 5, finding that ARF-kSZ tomography is sensitive to approximately half of all baryons in the Universe.
+A complete census of baryons in the late universe is a long-standing challenge due to the intermediate temperate and rarefied character of the majority of cosmic gas.
+To gain insight into this problem, we extract measurements of the kinematic Sunyaev-Zel'dovich (kSZ) effect from the cross-correlation of angular redshift fluctuations maps, which contain precise information about the cosmic density and velocity fields, and CMB maps high-pass filtered using aperture photometry; we refer to this technique as ARF-kSZ tomography.
+Remarkably, we detect significant cross-correlation for a wide range of redshifts and filter apertures using 6dF galaxies, BOSS galaxies, and SDSS quasars as tracers, yielding a 11 sigma detection of the kSZ effect.
+We then leverage these measurements to set constraints on the location, density, and abundance of gas inducing the kSZ effect, finding that this gas resides outside dark matter haloes, presents densities ranging from 10 to 250 times the cosmic average, and comprises half of cosmic baryons.
+Taken together, these findings indicate that ARF-kSZ tomography provides a nearly complete census of intergalactic gas from $z=0$ to 5.